History (HIS)

 Pre-requisite(s): Nine semester hours of history or consent of instructor

-A survey of legal and constitutional documents, ideas, cases, and debates, in American history from the colonial era to 1877.
+An in-depth exploration of legal and constitutional documents, ideas, cases, and debates in American history from the colonial era to 1877.

 HIS 4375 The American Civil Rights Movement (3)